 “I have received color without limit from the natural world in the years since I entered the dyer’s way.
 It has poured down on me endlessly, too much for this meager vessel to hold.
 Joyful as a child with a new set of paints, I have woven and woven yarn dyed by the grasses and trees”.
+(Fukumi Shimura)

 In the fall of 2017, I had the great privilege of visiting the Ars Shimura school in Kyoto, Japan.
-And on this precisely moment I know I should have started the text with this simple expression: thank you very much!
+And at this precise moment I know I should have started the text with this simple expression: thank you very much!
 Many thanks to Shoji Shimura san, grandson of Fukumi Shimura sensei, who opened the doors of his school to me, an unknown foreigner.
 Many thanks to Hikari Sugiura san, Moeko Toyama san and all the students of the school who received me so openheartedly!
 Thank you so much for so much beauty and inspiration!
 Now it’s my turn to have a new sparkle in my eyes.
 Again without words.
 Nevertheless, I will try to describe this very special meeting as a thank you.

 Ars Shimura: a school where you learn to dye with plants, weave with your own hands and respect nature

-It was a rainy autumn morning.
+It was a rainy fall morning.
 My husband and I arrived at the Saga-Arashiyama station.
-We haven't known anything about the place, but we felt it was a very special neighborhood.
+We haven’t known anything about the place, but we felt it was a very special neighbourhood.
 From the quiet and narrow streets, we saw mountains in the background.
 On the way, we came across a majestic Buddhist temple that we learned to be the Seiryo-ji.
 Half blackened, and thinking we were already lost, we ended up in a corner.
 Peeking under the umbrella, we saw two girls in a window at a house, waving at us as if we were old acquaintances.
 It was Hikari san and Moeko san.
 This warm welcome calmed the butterflies in my stomach – the feelings I usually have facing important things.

 The school is in a house that looks more like a residence.
 I was received in a tatami room with two exposed kimonos that made me feel like I was floating.
 An indescribable emotion electrified my body: am I worthy of such a privilege?
 Hikari san, one of Fukumi Shimura’s pupils, with her delicacy and willingness to talk in English, told me about Shimura Sensei’s artistic process and how the school works.
 The school receives 15 students who learn to make their own kimono from cover to cover.
-For 1 or 2 years, the natural dyeing techniques of the silk thread are taught with the specific colors of each plant and the technique of aizome or indigo dyeing, the blue so special and so Japanese.
-The students learn to plan the design and colors of the future fabrics that will form the kimono and weave them, through learning the weaving technique called tsumugi-ori.
+For 1 or 2 years, the natural dyeing techniques of the silk thread are taught with the specific colours of each plant and the technique of aizome or indigo dyeing, the blue so special and so Japanese.
+The students learn to plan the design and colours of the future fabrics that will form the kimono and weave them, through learning the weaving technique called tsumugi-ori.
 And with great pride, they wear their kimonos at the graduation ceremony.

 Dyeing yellow with kariyasu